zama-ai/concrete-ml/use_case_examples/cifar/cifar_brevitas_training/README.md

 ## Hardware Used for the Experiment

 Experiments were conducted on an m6i.metal machine offering 128 CPU cores and 512GB of memory.
-The choice of hardware can significantly influence the performance of the model.
+The choice of hardware can significantly influence the execution time of the model.

 ## Accuracy and performance